There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 Finally, add a special touch by dressing up with some glamorous choices like a chandelier, opulent gold mirror, ornate light fixtures or some delicate vintage French furniture and décor.

-- Colour palette of whites, creams and pastels
+- Color palette of whites, creams and pastels

 - DIY project: age your furniture